Zxynine/AnyMacro/README.md

 ## Installation

-Download the add-in from the [Releases](https://github.com/thomasa88/AnyShortcut/releases) page.
+Download the add-in from the [Releases](https://github.com/zxynine/AnyMacro/releases) page.

 Unpack it into `API\AddIns` (see [How to install an add-in or script in Fusion 360](https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-install-an-ADD-IN-and-Script-in-Fusion-360.html)).

 Make sure the directory is named `AnyMacro`, with no suffix.

-The new menu *TOOLS* -> *ANYMACRO* is now available.
+The new menu *`TOOLS`* -> *`ANYMACRO`* is now available.

 The add-in can be temporarily disabled using the *Scripts and Add-ins* dialog.
-Press *Shift+S* in Fusion 360™ and go to the *Add-Ins* tab.
+Press *`Shift+S`* in Fusion 360™ and go to the *Add-Ins* tab.

 ## Reporting Issues

+If you get any problems, please check out the section on [Fusion 360 quirks](#fusion-360-quirks).

-Please report any issues that you find in the add-in on the [Issues](https://github.com/thomasa88/AnyShortcut/issues) page.
+If that does not apply to you, please report any issues that you find in the add-in on the [Issues](https://github.com/zxynine/AnyMacro/issues) page.

 For better support, please include the steps you performed and the result.
 Also include copies of any error messages.